readthedocs/readthedocs.org/docs/guides/reproducible-builds.rst

 --------------------

-As you shouldn't rely on implicit dependencies, you shouldn't rely on arbitrary versions of your dependencies.
+As you shouldn't rely on implicit dependencies, you shouldn't rely on undefined versions of your dependencies.
 Some examples:

 ✅ Good: